OCA99/Project2-RPG/docs/README.md

 - **6 Types of Items**

 # Controls
+The game can either be played with the keyboard and mouse or with a gamepad.
 ## Keyboard
 - **Up Arrow**: Move player upwards.
 - **Down Arrow**: Move player downwards.